M-Bekheet/learn-in-public/README.md

 # learn-in-public

-A compilation of resources I have watched/read/learned through that has helped expand my knowledge.
+A compilation of resources I have learned through that have helped expand my knowledge & expertise.

 ## TypeScript